Ontario Highway 2A

-King's Highway 2A, commonly referred to as Highway 2A, was the designation of five separate provincially maintained highways in the Canadian province of Ontario.
+Highway 2A is a municipal expressway in Toronto.
+Previously, King's Highway 2A was the designation of five separate provincially maintained highways in the Canadian province of Ontario, including the Toronto section.
 Highway 2A was an alternate route to Highway 2 in Chatham, London and Cornwall; these routes were all eventually redesignated.
 Highway 2A was also a highway that extended from Windsor to Tilbury, which was redesignated as Highway 98 in 1938.